Installing a satellite dish

-Erecting no more than one signal receiving satellite dish on a premises is accepted development, where the satellite dish has no dimension greater than:
+Erecting no more than one signal receiving satellite dish on a premises is accepted development.
+The satellite dish has no dimension greater than:

 - 1.8 metres in any other zone.

-This means that no planning approval is required from Brisbane City Council.
+This means planning approval is not required from Brisbane City Council.